 Ableist language, anxiety, food, (mention of) vomit, weapon (knife)

-Summary: Words such as crazy, dumb, and fool are used to describe Colin.
+Summary: Ableist words are used to describe Colin.
 Amy regularly checks her watch and worries over how behind schedule she is.
 Amy, Colin, and Sophie prepare and serve breakfast.
 Colin is nauseated while taking out the trash.
 Amy is frustrated with Colin and entertains thoughts of using sharp kitchen objects against him.

 Mention of the following: prescription drug use, food, mental health, depression, and anxiety